HealthSamurai/ci3/README.md

 # ci3

-A minimaliztic ci for k8s
+A minimalistic ci for k8s

 ## Motivataion